More Sounds of Christmas

 More Sounds of Christmas is an album of Christmas music by Ramsey Lewis' Trio featuring tracks recorded in 1964 and released on the Argo label.
-The album is Lewis' second Christmas album following Sound of Christmas (Argo, 1961).
+This album peaked at No. 8 on the US Billboard 200.

-Reception
+Critical reception

-Allmusic awarded the album 4 stars, stating, "Again hampered by strings on too many cuts, on the plus side, this does contain the ultra-cool original, 'Eggnog,' featuring Lewis on celeste".
+Dennis Mac Donald of AllMusic gave More Sounds of Christmas a 4 out of 5 stars rating.
+He proclaimed "Again hampered by strings on too many cuts, on the plus side, this does contain the ultra-cool original, 'Eggnog,' featuring Lewis on celeste".